Jagadeesh-pradhani/Gem5Mcpat_Parser_2024/README.md

 # Gem5Mcpat_Parser_2024
 Updated version of parser <br>
 This script converts Gem5 simulation statistics to McPAT compatible input files.
-It supports multiple cores as well as multiple private or one shared L2 cache.
+It supports multiple cores as well as multiple private or one shared L2 cache. <br>
+Tested with ruby memory only